ortizpalanques1/PowerBI_Test/README.md

 ## Goal of this project

 Create an exercise using Power BI.
+For this exercise, we took some of the measures recommended in https://blog.enterprisedna.co/power-bi-financial-dashboard-examples/.
 ## DAX
 ### Total Sales
 *Total Gross Sales = SUM(Sheet1[Sales])*